svesavov/SnsSqlitePsModule/README.md

 ```

-* Insert Data without using the Pipeline, and verify the insert.
+* Insert data without using the Pipeline, and verify the insert.
 ```powershell